 How does OverDrive use information?

-OverDrive collects Personal Information and other information from a child in order to:
+OverDrive collects information from a child in order to:

 - Support the internal operations of the Services, including but not limited to support for: activities necessary to maintain or analyze the Services, network communications, user authentication of users or personalization of content, and security of users;